bharatsonwane/team-orbit/frontend/README.md

 ## 📄 License

-This project is part of the Lokvani application.
+This project is part of the TeamOrbit application.